costajob/app-servers/README.md

 Java is the most used programming language worldwide, thanks to its JVM that kept the promise "write once, run anywhere".
 Java is a strongly-typed, compiled, object oriented language and was a pioneer taking parallelism as first-class via multi-threading.

-### Clojure
-[Clojure](http://clojure.org/) 1.9.0 is installed via homebrew.
-Clojure is a dynamic, general-purpose programming language, strongly inspired by Lisp, running on the JVM.
-Clojure is a compiled language, yet remains completely dynamic: every feature supported by Clojure is supported at runtime.

-### Scala
-[Scala](https://www.scala-lang.org/) 2.12.4 and [SBT](http://www.scala-sbt.org/) 1.1.0 are installed via homebrew.
-Scala is a general-purpose programming language that runs on the JVM.
-It has full support for  functional, object oriented programming and a strong static type system.
-Designed to be concise, many of Scala's design decisions were inspired by criticism of Java's shortcomings.

 ### C-Sharp
 [C-Sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C#) 7.0 language is installed as a companion of the [.NET Core](https://www.microsoft.com/net/core) 2.1.300 framework, by following the [official guideline](https://www.microsoft.com/net/core#macos).
 .NET Core is an open-source framework for running .NET applications cross platform.